HY-UDBMS/UniBench/README.md

 ## Environment

 To run this benchmark, you need to have the systems under test installed, and JRE 7 or 8 installed.
-The current implementations include four the-state-of-the-art MMDS, ArangoDB, OrientDB, AgensGraph, and Spark (partial evaluation), you may also develop new query of interest to gain more sights.
+The current implementations include four state-of-the-art MMDS, ArangoDB, OrientDB, AgensGraph, and Spark (partial evaluation), you may also develop new query of interest to gain more sights.

 ## Running